Series · Aliyun Bailian · Chapter 2

 • tools / tool_choice — function calling.

-The Qwen function-calling protocol is the OpenAI tool-calls protocol.
-Two LLM calls plus your code in the middle:
+The Qwen function-calling protocol follows the OpenAI tool-calls protocol.
+It involves two LLM calls and your code in between:

 Function calling round-trip